sakshambedi/micrograd/README.md

 **micrograd** is a Python-based library with a high-performance C++ backend that provides a `Tensor` object, similar to those found in NumPy, PyTorch, or TensorFlow.
 It aims to replicate some of the core functionalities, particularly focusing on automatic differentiation and tensor operations, to gain a deeper insight into their inner workings.

-This is an educational project.
-While the aim is to create functional components.
+This is an educational project focused on learning the internals of deep learning frameworks through implementation.

 ## Current Features